BitcoinSchema/schema/docs/getting_started.md

-## Using Schema
+## Examples

-## JavaScript Example
+### JavaScript

 First, we'll demonstrate creating a new transaction containing some data according to a Bitcoion Schema.
 For this example, we will create a new "like".
-This is used to signify you like an existing payload in another transaction.
+Likes refer to an existing transaction by its transaction ID.

 Here, we use RelayOne Javascript API to create the transaction.
 This is very similar to creating the tx using MoneyButton, and is simplified for demonstration purposes.